 McNeilly owned international experience prior to his stint in Germany, having played for Team Canada in two consecutive World University Games (2005 Summer Universiade in Turkey & 2007 Universiade in Thailand).
 While representing Canada in 2007, McNeilly helped his team earn a bronze medal as a team captain.

-McNeilly will soon be marrying his fiancé Shola Aladejebi on July 31st, 2014.
+McNeilly and Shola Aladejebi were married on July 31st, 2014.